epnallan3/DBMS-SQL-Labs/Lab2_3.md

-Find products and the sales that has sold over more than 10 units.
+Find products and the sales that has sold more than 10 units.
 <details>
   <summary>Solution</summary>